 Our SEND report can be found on the About Us section of the website under SEND and the SEND Policy is on the Policies page of this website.
 To comply with paragraph 3 of schedule 10 to the Equality Act 2010, the school’s Equality Objectives can be found on the Policies section of this website as can the school’s Accessibility Plan.

 As part of their topic work, visits of an educational nature may be planned.
-A copy of our Charging and Remission Policy can be found in the Policies section of this website.
+A copy of our Charging and Remission Policy can be found in the Policies section by clicking here.

 Values and Ethos